 If you've downloaded the DOS source archive, nasmXXXs.zip, the nasm directory will also contain the full NASM source code, and a selection of Makefiles you can (hopefully) use to rebuild your copy of NASM from scratch.
-The file Readme lists the various Makefiles and which compilers they work with.

 Note that the source files insnsa.c, insnsd.c, insnsi.h and insnsn.c are automatically generated from the master instruction table insns.dat by a Perl script; the file macros.c is generated from standard.mac by another Perl script.
-Although the NASM 0.98 distribution includes these generated files, you will need to rebuild them (and hence, will need a Perl interpreter) if you change insns.dat, standard.mac or the documentation.
+Although the NASM source distribution includes these generated files, you will need to rebuild them (and hence, will need a Perl interpreter) if you change insns.dat, standard.mac or the documentation.
 It is possible future source distributions may not include these files at all.
 Ports of Perl for a variety of platforms, including DOS and Windows, are available from www.cpan.org.